-Employability skills summary

-CUF20107 Certificate II in Creative Industries (Media)
+Employability skills summary for CUF20107 Certificate II in Creative Industries (Media)

-The following table contains a summary of the employability skills required by the creative industry sectors for this qualification.
-The employability skills facets described here are broad industry requirements that may vary depending on qualification packaging options.
+The following table contains a summary of the employability skills for this qualification.
+This table should be interpreted in conjunction with the detailed requirements of each unit of competency packaged in this qualification.
+The outcomes described here are broad industry requirements that may vary depending on the packaging options.

-Employability skill Industry requirements for this qualification include: Communication interpreting and clarifying written or verbal instructions providing standard information about services or operations to others Teamwork seeking and responding to feedback on work in progress working as a member of a team and interacting with members of the public in a specific job role Problem solving finding the most relevant source of information on the internet for a specific task recognising operational problems of a routine nature and referring them to the appropriate person Initiative and enterprise developing an attitude towards work and learning that involves asking questions obtaining information in a culturally appropriate way Planning and organising collecting and organising information in a way that allows for easy retrieval planning work tasks in a logical sequence Self-management following workplace procedures, particularly in relation to OHS producing work within deadlines seeking expert assistance when problems arise Learning keeping up to date with industry developments and trends improving techniques through practice Technology sending emails using the internet to source information
+Employability skill Industry/enterprise requirements for this qualification include: Communication interpreting and clarifying written or verbal instructions providing standard information about services or operations to others Teamwork seeking and responding to feedback on work in progress working as a member of a team and interacting with members of the public in a specific job role Problem-solving finding the most relevant source of information on the internet for a specific task recognising operational problems of a routine nature and referring them to the appropriate person Initiative and enterprise developing an attitude towards work and learning that involves asking questions obtaining information in a culturally appropriate way Planning and organising collecting and organising information in a way that allows for easy retrieval planning work tasks in a logical sequence Self-management following workplace procedures, particularly in relation to OHS producing work within deadlines seeking expert assistance when problems arise Learning keeping up to date with industry developments and trends improving techniques through practice Technology sending emailsusing the internet to source information